rexensoft/school-fintech-template/README.md

 ## About

-sb admin 2 component is based on the free version of sb admin 2 template, now we convert the template into laravel and make it a component!
+School Fintech Template is based on the [SB Admin 2 Laravel Component](https://github.com/rexencorp/sb-admin-2-component) template.

 ## How To Install
 - Open your terminal